Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal set and near-optimal robust bilevel problem

-It is interesting to note that the radius as defined in \Cref{def:tolestim} can be interpreted as a maximum robustness budget in terms of objective value of the lower level.
+\end{definition} The radius as defined in \Cref{def:tolestim} can be interpreted as a maximum robustness budget in terms of the objective value of the lower level.
 It represents the maximum level of tolerance of the lower level on its objective, such that the upper level remains feasible.